Do you wish to optimize Google Ads campaign on Google’s search network but aren’t sure how to do it in a data-driven way?

 The way that these keywords trigger for different phrases is constantly being changed by Google (not helpful, I know) and controlled by a thing called Match Types.
 But that’s besides the point.

-By now, you may be wondering what glorious phrases your ads have been appearing for this whole time.
+By now, you may be wondering what glorious phrases your ads have been appearing for on the search engines this whole time.

 And how you can potentially weed out all of the noise and just focus on the good stuff.